anagha-microsoft/databricks-workshops/iot/docs/WorkshopReadMe.md

-# Working through the workshop content
+# Working through the workshop modules

 ## Module 1.
 Provisioning
 You will first need to provision all the required Azure resources upfront and complete all the specified configuration.